Leonardo da Vinci

 Walter Isaacson

-Now Walter Isaacson brings Leonardo da Vinci to life, showing why we have much to learn from him.
-His combination of science, art, technology, and imagination remains an enduring recipe for creativity.
-So, too, was his ease at being a bit of a misfit: illegitimate, gay, vegetarian, left-handed, easily distracted, and at times heretical.
-His relentless curiosity should remind us of the importance of instilling, in both ourselves and our children, not just received knowledge but a willingness to question it - to be imaginative and, like talented misfits and rebels in any era, to think different.
+In the “luminous” (Daily Beast) Leonardo da Vinci, Isaacson describes how Leonardo’s delight at combining diverse passions remains the ultimate recipe for creativity.
+So, too, does his ease at being a bit of a misfit: illegitimate, gay, vegetarian, left-handed, easily distracted, and at times heretical.
+His life should remind us of the importance to be imaginative and, like talented rebels in any era, to think different.
+Here, da Vinci “comes to life in all his remarkable brilliance and oddity in Walter Isaacson’s ambitious new biography…a vigorous, insightful portrait” (The Washington Post).

 Vous êtes membre Amazon Prime ?